 A free tool which can generate a static sitemap for you can be found at XML-Sitemaps.com.
 Just enter your website address and click start.
 There is a maximum of 500 URLs, but this should be fine for a small to medium website.
 Bear in mind that the sitemap should be kept up to date, if the website URLs are changed a new sitemap file must be generated and submitted each time.

 Checking Sitemap URLs (Screaming Frog)

 When you carried out your website crawl with Screaming Frog you would have seen a column called Status code with different numbers in, such as 200, 404, 301 or 302.
-A status code is what a web page sends back accessed, and i’ll just run though the most common ones.
+A status code is what a web page sends back when accessed, and i’ll run though the most common ones.

 200 – The most common status code you will see, it says the request has succeeded and the page has been found.

 301 (Moved Permanently) – You’ll see this next to a URL in Screaming Frog when it’s been moved or deleted, and a redirect has been added pointing to its new destination.
 This redirect tells Google to pass the link juice from the old URL to the new one, and eventually replace the old URL with the new one in the index.

 302 (Found) – This is also known as a temporary redirect, which essentially says this page has been temporarily moved but could come back at a later date.
 In the past 302 redirects did not pass on link quality but Google has since confirmed that they now they do.
 However tests have since shown that this is not necessarily the case so it’s better to always ensure you are using 301 redirects and not any 302s throughout the site.